Memorial (society): Research and education

 Throughout its existence, but particularly since 2012, the International Memorial Society has widened its range of activities.
 Today these include the Last Address project and, following the example of Berlin and its Topography of Terror excursions and exhibitions, the society has organised similar educational ventures about the Soviet era in Moscow and other Russian cities.

 Archives and online database

 In 2005, Memorial's database contained records of more than 1,300,000 victims of political repression in the Soviet Union.
 First issued as a CD, by 2020 the fifth edition of the database was available online and held over three million entries of those shot, imprisoned or deported during the Soviet period.

-Another project is the "Open List" database, created in several languages of the former Soviet Union (Russian, Ukrainian, Georgian and Belorussian) to encourage relatives and descendants of those shot, imprisoned and deported to contribute information about the victims and their families.
+Another project is the "Open List" database, created in several languages of the former Soviet Union (Russian, Ukrainian, Georgian and Belarusian) to encourage relatives and descendants of those shot, imprisoned and deported to contribute information about the victims and their families.
 This expanded sources of information beyond the case files kept on individuals by the Soviet security services or the police.

 Memorial's archives have been used by historians such as Briton Orlando Figes.